reiryuki/Mi-Music-Magisk-Module/README.md

 # Mi Music Magisk Module

 ## Descriptions
-- Mi Music updatable Play Store version by Xiaomi MIUI
+- Mi Music by Xiaomi MIUI ported for any non-Miui ROM

 ## Requirements
 - NOT in Miui ROM
-- Android 6 and up
+- Android 5 and up
 - Magisk Installed
+- Miui Core Magisk Module v4.3-stable or above installed for v2.5-stable or above

 ## Installation Guide
 - Install this module via Magisk Manager only